Holy See–European Union relations: Cooperation

 While neither entity is a member of the European Union, the Holy See and Vatican City are intrinsically linked to the EU.
 Vatican City has an open border with Italy, and therefore with the entire Schengen Area of which Italy is part.
 In 2006, Vatican City indicated an interest in joining the Schengen Information System.
 Both the Holy See and Vatican City use the euro as sole legal currency and Vatican euro coins are minted under an EU-approved agreement with Italy.
 The EU gave Italy authority to negotiate a deal with the Holy See in 2000 which allowed the Holy See to mint a maximum of €670,000.
 After a review of the arrangements, a new agreement came into force in 2010, which allowed it to mint €1 million a year (plus up to an additional €300,000 on special occasions).

 According to the European Union's Copenhagen criteria for determining eligibility of states to join the EU, a candidate state must be a free market democracy.
 Given that the Holy See is not a state and Vatican City functions as an elective absolute monarchy with only one major economic actor (the state itself), neither meet the criteria.

-Vatican City is not part of the European Union Customs Union or the EU's VAT area unlike some other small European states are.
+Vatican City is not part of the European Union Customs Union or the EU's VAT area, unlike some other small European states.
 However Vatican City is exempt from duties and taxes and the small amount of goods exported from Vatican City are exempt from duty.